open-toast/pulseman/CREATE-PROJECT.md

 ## Importing Jars

-There are two options to import a jar, manually add the jar through a file dialog or add the jar through gradle.
+There are two options to import a Jar, manually add the Jar through a file dialog or add the Jar through gradle.

 ### Manual import

-In any of the **Jars** windows just select **Add Jar** and navigate to the jar you want to import.
+In any of the **Jar** selection screen just select **Add Jar** and navigate to the Jar you want to import.

 ### Gradle import

-You can import jars through gradle by creating a `build.gradle.kt` configuration file like follows in one of the **Gradle** tabs.
+You can import Jars through gradle by creating a `build.gradle.kt` configuration file like follows in one of the **Gradle** tabs.

 ```kotlin